rjglasse/heatmapviz/README.md

 ```

 # Output types
-Using, `gaze.py graph` will output a heatmap:
+Using, `gaze.py heatmap` will output a heatmap:

 ![alt text](/example.png)